 Visits and time with your child are precious and very important to you and to them.
 It’s important you know what you can do.

-Ask the agency and /or FACS if there are any limits or rules in your contact with your children.
-If there are limits then ask for the reasons.
+Ask your child’s caseworker if there are any limits or rules in family time with your children.
+If there are limits, ask for the reasons.
 If you disagree with the reasons you can ask for them to be reviewed.

-It is usually OK to do and say most things during your time with your child that you would normally do as a parent.
+It is usually okay to do and say most things during your time with your child that you would normally do as a parent.

 *If you take photos or videos remember that Section 105 of the Children and Young Persons (Care and Protection) Act 1998 in New South Wales may stop the publishing of information about your child on social media or in other ways.
 This includes photos and videos.
-Ask the caseworker about this if you feel it is important that you are able to publish photos and videos as special permission might be needed.
+Ask the caseworker about this if you feel it is important to publish photos and videos because special permission might be needed.